Synthird/command-line-skyscraper/README.md

 # Command line skyscraper
 Using dots to print a skyscraper in the command line.

-## Example of a skyscraper that can be printed in the command line
+## Example of a skyscraper that can be printed

+In this example, there are two dots for the rod and seven floors

 ```
    .
    .